LSeu-Open/AIEnhancedWork/README.md

 <br>

-## Chatbots and conversational AI

-Generalist conversational AI tools (or chatbots) optimize daily work tasks by offering valuable information, automating repetitive processes, aiding content creation, and fostering collaboration, leading to improved productivity and efficiency.
+## Large Language Models

+Large Language Models (LLMs) are sophisticated AI systems trained on enormous datasets of text to craft human-like language, capable of comprehending and generating natural language forms.

+### Generalist LLMs

 > [!TIP]
-> *Optimizing your interactions with chatbots through prompt engineering can significantly enhance their performance.
-Here's a useful [prompt engineering cheat sheet](https://medium.com/@mdsatriaalamshah/chatgpt-prompt-engineering-cheat-sheet-8ee73a81d2bc) to help you improve your LLM skills.
-For those who strive for more , this [awesome Course](https://learn.codesignal.com/preview/course-paths/16/prompt-engineering-for-everyone) form CodeSignal will make you a lot better at prompting.*
->
-> To make it easy for you to get an **overview of this market**, we're providing a ***[thorough and regularly updated directory of all chatbot models](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/List-of-all-Models.md)***.
+> To make it easy for you to get an **overview of this market**, we're providing a ***[thorough and regularly updated directory of all LLMs models](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/List-of-all-Models.md)***.
 >
 > If you're ready to dive deeper into these models, we'd be happy **to walk you through the process of selecting a model**.
 You can find our ***[detailed guide](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/run-local-llm-ollama-and-page-assist.md#find-the-llm-model-that-is-right-for-you)***.